Finlay Armstrong: Rochdale

 On 6 June 2024, Armstrong agreed to return to Rochdale on a permanent two-year deal upon the expiration of his contract with Fleetwood.

 On 24 January 2025, Armstrong joined National League North side King's Lynn Town on an initial one-month loan deal.

 Waterford

 On 8 July 2025, Armstrong signed an 18 month contract with League of Ireland Premier Division club Waterford.
+On 29 July 2026, it was announced that he had departed the club, almost a year after the last of his 3 appearances, due to a long term injury.

+Personal life

+Armstrong is the older brother of Everton midfielder Harrison Armstrong.